OpenShift Routing - Traffic is not distributed between pods

 omc get pod -l $SELECTOR_LABEL

-• Check that all application Pods are "connected" to the related Service (in this case, fsi-service)
+• Next, verify that all of the pods are available on the Service (in this case, fsi-service)

 Click to show some commands if you need a hint